 How to Grow, Care and Propagate Blushing Bromeliads (Neoregelia Bromeliads)

-Blushing Bromeliads (Neoregelia Bromeliads) require bright light, warm and humid conditions and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.
+Blushing Bromeliads (Neoregelia Bromeliads) thrive in bright light, warm and humid conditions and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

 Neoregelia Bromeliads are foliage Bromeliad plants varieties with a central rosette of saw-edged leaves which turns bright red at flowering time.